Skip to content

 url: Softpedia http://www.softpedia.com

 Fractal Explorer is an excellent generator that can render 2D and 3D images and animations of various fractal types, including Mandelbrot, Julia, Newton, IFS, landscapes, 3D strange attractors, and quaternions.
 Three-dimensional renderings use OpenGL technology.
 Sterling-ware and POV-Ray support, batch rendering, AVI animations, and more.
-The home page of this generator is no longer available and the developers stopped working on it since last revision, so expect no more updates in the future.
+The home page of this generator is no longer available, and the developers stopped working on it a long time ago, so expect no more updates in the future.

 Last revision: 27 July 2004.